by Bob Burridge ©2020 (update of 2016 article)

 Single issue voters might ignore these basic biblical principles while they consider just one isolated policy.
 It’s important to look beyond just one policy position.
 We need to examine all of what a candidate says and has actually done or been a part of.
 If we elevate single issues to where they rule out otherwise better leaders, we might exempt ourselves from advancing God’s ways in our country.
 However, highly offensive positions on issues usually reveal offensive underlying principles.
 Underlying assumptions like that shape a candidate’s stand on issues, so they shouldn’t be ignored.

 There are always some who will vote for candidates unlikely to be elected (or for obscure write-ins).
-Some will not vote at all.
-No candidate with a mathematical change of being elected meets their full expectations.
+Some don’t vote at all because no candidate with a mathematical change of being elected meets their full expectations.
 Voting for someone does not mean endorsing every view and policy that person promotes.
+It should not be based upon mere personality.
 Voting is to select leaders, not to make a statement.
 For that you would do better to get a facebook page, start a blog, or tweet your opinions.

-There are extremes we ought to avoid.
+There are extremes we ought to consider.
 A major concern of conservative Christians is the abortion issue.
 While Roe-Wade can’t be decided by a President, he will be able to appoint judges to the Supreme Court.
-The President will work with those elected to congress who can make changes in our laws.
+The President will work with those we elect to congress who can make changes in our laws.

 Respect for our basic creation rights, and for the principles of the Constitution, should be the driving force behind supporting a candidate.